segmentstream-com/segmentstream-com.github.io/_docs/for-developer/postback function.md

-event.transaction.lineItems.product.manufacturer |	STRING |	Manufacturer of the product in the cart event.transaction.lineItems.product.skuCode |	STRING |	Stock Keeping Unit - identifier of product variation of the product in the cart event.transaction.lineItems.product.stock |	INTEGER |	Remaining product units event.website |	RECORD |	Global information about the website's pages event.website.region |	STRING |	The name of the city where the user selected store is located event.website.regionId |	STRING |	City identifier
+event.transaction.lineItems.product.manufacturer |	STRING |	Manufacturer of the product in the cart event.transaction.lineItems.product.skuCode |	STRING |	Stock Keeping Unit - identifier of product variation of the product in the cart event.transaction.lineItems.product.stock |	INTEGER |	Remaining product units event.nonInteraction | BOOLEAN | Is event passed without interaction with user event.website |	RECORD |	Global information about the website's pages event.website.region |	STRING |	The name of the city where the user selected store is located event.website.regionId |	STRING |	City identifier